segmentio/segment-docs/src/connections/destinations/catalog/personas-facebook-custom-audiences/index.md

 ### Why are all of my audiences connected to Facebook failing with an 'Internal Error' message?

-Most likely, this is due to your Facebook needing to be reauthorized, sometimes due to a password change.
-Please reauthorize the Facebook destination connection.
-If the error persists, please contact Segment Support.
+Most likely, this is due to your Facebook account needing to be reauthorized, sometimes due to a password change.
+Reauthorize the Facebook destination connection.
+If the error persists, contact Segment Support.

-Please note, emails must be in a plain text format.
+Note, emails must be in a plain text format.
 Facebook also provides these guidelines for the emails that you send to them: trim leading, trail whitespace, and convert all characters to lowercase.

 ### Do you support LTV audiences?
 Facebook has a feature called [value-based audiences](https://developers.facebook.com/docs/marketing-api/audiences/guides/value-based-lookalike-audiences/){:target="_blank"} where you can send an additional field like LTV, to tell Facebook how to optimize their advertising based on a customer's value.